ldoocy/project_template/README.md

 disconnectFromAll();
 ```

-Agent rules for moving within the hallway:
+Based on our extended social force model, agent rules for moving within the hallway were defined as follows:

 ```javascript
 main.applyNetwork();